Goliath, Meet David

 Let me be honest, we would love to continue to grow.
-Bigger agencies get more respect.
-They work with bigger brands and are handed budgets large enough to fully unlock their creative potential.
-Also, they make more money.
+Bigger agencies get more respect, work with bigger brands and get handed budgets large enough to fully unlock their creative potential.
+Also, bigger agencies make more money.
 Why shouldn’t we want to drop boutique from our lexicon and welcome the cash and notoriety with open arms?
-We can still take on projects with character, be the Daniel Day Lewis of digital marketing.
+We can still take on projects with character, like the Daniel Day Lewis of digital marketing.

 David and Goliath is an Old Testament story about a tussle between a 9-foot Palestinian swole named Goliath and a young Jew who often skipped leg day named David.
 TL;DR – David launched a rock at Goliath’s cocky face then cut off his freakin’ head.

 A secular interpretation of the story is that Goliath was too slow and arrogant while David was fearless and creative.
-He chose not to play the giant’s game, he invented his own out of necessity (which is the mother of invention after all).
+He chose not to play the giant’s game, but rather invent his own out of necessity (which is the mother of invention after all).
 Why even get close to the giant when you can hurl a rock at him?

 In the real world, we know that Goliath wins these fights often.
 But we can also point to many examples when David is able to slip in and slay that arrogant giant.
 The irony is that David often goes on a high-protein bulking regimen and reaches Goliath’s size after his big victory.
 David always wanted to be Goliath because living life as Goliath was a sweeter gig.
 Christ, now my metaphor is getting convoluted.

 Compared to Razorfish, we are a small fish.
-But with 2 offices and 16 employees we’re above the median as well as the mean (which is 12.64 people per agency, if you’re curious).
+But with 2 offices and 23 employees, we’re above the median as well as the mean (which is 3.4 people per agency, if you’re curious).
 The topic for me has nothing to do with whether bigger is more desirable for entrepreneurs (it is) or whether larger agencies don’t have their advantages (they do).
 The question is about creativity and ability.
 Can a big client trust a small agency with their account?

 Say we provide 5 to 8 team members to match the big guys.
 A strategist / project lead, a designer or two, a UX developer, a couple backend engineers and a content manager.
 Now we have what we call our rock band approach, writing your next big hit (catchy isn’t it?).
 The next question is what will make our team great?
-Fortune writer Jerry Useem argues “clear definition of roles” is important, but also finding people invested in the team: “teamwork is an individual skill.”
+Fortune writer Jerry Useem argues that “clear definition of roles” are important, along with finding people invested in the team: “teamwork is an individual skill.”
 I think the little guys have a shot at competing on this one too:

-- The person in charge of hiring at a small agency is very intimate with the team and knows what characteristics to look for to compliment it.
-If the big agency has a hiring manager separate from the team, they risk always finding who looks good on paper and not who will be the best addition to the team.
+- The person in charge of hiring at a small agency is very intimate with the team and knows the needed characteristics to compliment it.
+If a big agency has a hiring manager separate from the team, they risk always finding those who look good on paper, but may not be the best addition to the team.

 - Small agencies, though not fully immune, are less likely to have cut-throat cultures.
-The primary goal for an employee is not to individually rise to the top, it’s to work together to accomplish goals.
-Throwing each other under the bus doesn’t get you near as far as working together to build a better company does.
+The primary goal for an employee is not to individually rise to the top, but to work together to accomplish goals.
+Throwing each other under the bus doesn’t get you nearly as far as working together to build a better company.
 More team success means more opportunity for career advancement.

 - People with high need for achievement desire more personal responsibility and to be heavily involved in setting goals, according to Harvard Psychologist David McClelland.
 A smaller agency offers more opportunities for empowerment, and allows employees to see the direct results of their contributions to the agency as a whole.
 And by necessity, smaller agencies demand more from each individual role player.
 It’s impossible for someone to get by without pulling their weight.

 Beyond the team members themselves, the creative culture is an important element.
-Usually the leadership of a company is setting the tone.
-With smaller agencies, that tone is felt everyday.
+Usually the leadership of a company sets the tone, but with smaller agencies, that tone is felt everyday.
 It’s tangible.
 There’s an evenness to the approach and quality of work.
 When you hire BRINK, you get exactly what you were told you would get.
-In contrast, it’s harder for bigger agencies to always live up to the legacy of the guy whose name is on the door.
+In contrast, it’s harder for bigger agencies to always live up to the legacy of the guy whose name is on the building.

-In the end, we small agencies have less resources but we make up for it with an environment that is more conducive to creativity and efficiency.
+In the end, small agencies may have less resources, but we make up for it with an environment more conducive to creativity and efficiency.

 It would be wrong of me to put down big agencies because I want to be a big agency.
-But until we reach that point, consider this: the national brand that works with a smaller firm gets to be a big fish in their little — excuse me, boutique — pond.
+But until we reach that point, consider this: the national brand that works with a smaller firm gets to be a big fish in their small — excuse me, boutique — pond.
 So go ahead and give us a shot.
-There are definitely benefits to working with a small firm that I’m going to be asking you to overlook once we bulk up down the road.

 *Read more about Big Spaceship in this Harvard Business case study.
 It’s a good read if you are an agency coping with growth and creative culture.